baleada/docs/src/prose/features/affordances/on.md

 ```
 :::

-But what about when the `element` is a reactive array of elements, rather than a single reactive element reference?
-How do we create custom listeners that are aware of each element's position in the array?

-First, make sure this is actually the right solution to your problem.
-Adding one or more event listeners to every item in a list of arbitrary length can quickly have a negative impact on performance.
-If there's a way to add fewer listeners, or to add them to a single parent element, take that option.

-In `useListbox` for example, individual listbox options can receive keyboard focus, but there are no `keydown` listeners on the options themselves.
-Instead, a single `keydown` listener is added to the listbox's root element, handling `keydown` events that bubble up from the options.

-If you do want to add listeners to a list of elements though, it's possible!
+But in some situations, you'll need to configure the listener more precisely.
+For example, you'll need to pass options to `addEventListener` or the `IntersectionObserver` constructor (both used under the hood by `Listenable`), or you might want to configure the underlying `Listenable` instance to listen for custom gestures.

-In this case, you can pass an **effect config** as the key's value.
+In these cases, you can pass an **effect config** as the key's value.
 The effect config is an object with two properties: `createEffect` and `options`.

 The value of `createEffect` should be a callback function that **returns** a function with side effects: